AlessioDiPretoro/CapsoneEpicode/README.md

 # Capstone Epicode Project

+Welcome to LePieCreazioni!!!
+My gallery and e-commerce project for show and sell your artworks!!!

+It's simple to manage the admin side and the client side it's nice and easy.
+It's all responsive.

-Welcome to the Capstone Epicode repository!
-This project, developed as the final end-of-course project, utilizes ASP.NET Core and Entity Framework to manage an online auction application with a primary focus on showcasing and selling artwork.
-The project is enhanced with Sass, allowing for extensive customization throughout the entire site.
+This project si build with ASP.NET Entity Framework and is enhanced with Sass, allowing for extensive customization throughout the entire site.

 ## Key Features